 Following on the heels of this program, Kindergarten lays the foundation for success in school during the years to come.
 This success is based not only on the acquisition of foundational concepts and skills, but also on the adoption of scholarly habits and the immersion in a culture which values learning above all other endeavors.

 Starting in grade 1, BASIS Curriculum School students are no longer in a self-contained classroom.
-In every discipline a Subject Expert (SET) who specializes in that discipline (Humanities, Math, Science, Engineering, Art, Mandarin, etc.) teaches the students.
+In every discipline a Subject Expert (SET) who specializes in that discipline (Humanities, Math, Science, Engineering, Art, Thai Language and Culture, etc.) teaches the students.
 Across all disciplines, the Learning Expert (LET), who focuses on effective pedagogy, co-teaches with the Subject Expert (SET).

 The role of the Learning Expert Teacher (LET) is to make sure that students understand what they are being taught, and that every individual student is working to the absolute best of his/her personal ability.
 The LET travels with his/her students throughout the school day and is always there to aid in the scholastic development of students.
 LETs provide a high level of progress monitoring, parent communication and enrichment to all students and their families.